Whale Watching Tarifa

 Orcas follow the tuna migration into the Mediterranean Sea and out.
 They come for the tuna in June and can be spotted until August.
 The tuna is too fast for them to catch with 90 km/h and orcas are clever.
 They only appear when the fishermen are out in the sea, and they try to catch their tuna from the hook.
 Tours are offered in July and August in the morning and last for about 3 hours all other whale watching tours last around 2 hours.
 In 2018 the orcas were spotted from the end of June until mid-July only.
 Instead, 2016 was an outstanding year for orcas.
 The big surprise there were sightings in October in 2018 which is unusual.
 Therefore, we can give you an idea when you might spot them, but wildlife is not predictable and guaranteed.

 They can be spotted from April to August.
 They appear at the surface for about 8 minutes to breathe before diving again.
-2018 was an exceptional year with plenty of sightings in May and in June on 12 days.
+2018 and 2019 were exceptional years with plenty of sightings in 2018 in May and June for 12 days and 2019 from mid-September for eleven days.

-Peak season in summer.
-Prices for hotels and apartments increase, and advanced booking is essential.
+The summer is the busiest time like elsewhere in Europe.
+Prices for hotels and apartments are on the highest level, and advanced booking is essential.
 Most of the rental houses are offered from Saturday to Saturday.
 Spring, September, and October are less busy and less expensive.
-Anyhow the orca season runs from July to August only.
+However, the orca season runs from July to August only.

 Where to Stay in Tarifa